What is user research in UX design?

 Confirmation bias occurs when researchers value information confirming existing beliefs while dismissing contradictory evidence.
 If you only highlight users who preferred your design while ignoring those who struggled, you're falling into this trap.

 Beyond avoiding biased questions, you need the right participants.
-The "5-user myth" applies only to qualitative usability discovery—not to quantitative studies, interviews, or statistical benchmarking.
-Using 5 users for quantitative metrics produces unreliable results.
+The "5-user myth" applies to qualitative usability discovery, not to quantitative studies, interviews, or statistical benchmarking.
+Using 5 users for quantitative metrics produces unreliable results because the margin of error at that sample size is too high to draw conclusions about broader user populations.

 The most common failure mode is conducting research that never influences decisions.
 Studies fail to demonstrate impact when insights sit in reports without post-implementation tracking.